Going into 2023, YouTube Shorts monetization is offering huge income potential to creators.

 Joining the Partner Program With Shorts

-Another way that YouTube creators in general and Shorts creators in particular can earn money on YouTube in 2023 is by getting early access to Fan Funding features.
+Another way that YouTube creators in general and Shorts creators in particular can earn money on YouTube in 2023 is with the Fan Funding features.

 So far, these Fan Funding features have only been available to members of the Partner Program.

-Now, YouTube has announced that it will open up an early-access route in 2023.
-This way, rookie creators can start earning an income from their content, even if they don’t qualify to join the Partner Program yet.
+By joining the YPP sooner and with lower numbers, rookie creators can start earning an income from their content, even if they don’t qualify to join the ad revenue share program yet.